Switch classic games are a constant debate in certain gaming circles.

 The addition of the NES library was received well enough that the following year Nintendo did the same with the Super Nintendo.

-Launching in September 2019, the SNES app also started out with 20 titles, a list which has now grown to nearly 50.
+Launching in September 2019, the SNES app also started out with 20 titles, a list which has now grown to more than 70.

 Since the SNES was a 16-bit console as opposed to the 8-bit NES, many would argue that most of its games are more approachable to modern players who may be discovering them for the first time.

 Much like the NES library, there are some timeless classics in here, many of which are first-party gold.
 Mario fans get Super Mario World, Super Mario Kart, Super Mario All-Stars and Yoshi’s Island, as well as the brilliant Mario’s Super Picross, which was only released in Japan.

 Meanwhile, the likes of The Legend of Zelda: A Link to the Past, Super Metroid and the Donkey Kong Country trilogy are similarly fantastic, as are Star Fox, Kirby Super Star, Stunt Race FX and Pilotwings.
 You even get Star Fox 2, the unreleased SNES game that was previously only available in the SNES Mini.

 In terms of third-party games, most of the best additions come courtesy of Capcom.
 The Breath of Fire RPGs, Demon’s Crest and Super Ghouls ‘n Ghosts are all brilliant titles that are well worth trying out.